esmero/archipelago-documentation/docs/firstobject.md

 So what now?
 It is time to give your new repository a try and we feel the best way is to start by ingesting a simple Digital Object.

+!!! note

-**Note:** This guide will assume Archipelago is running on `http://localhost:8001`, so if you wizardly deployed everything in a different location, please replace all `URIs` with your own setup while following this guide.
+    This guide will assume Archipelago is running on `http://localhost:8001`, so if you wizardly deployed everything in a different location, please replace all `URIs` with your own setup while following this guide.

 ## Requirements